08 Jun Converting PDF files for use with Gig Performer ChordPro

 There are several free (and indeed open source) command line utilities that can be used to convert PDF files into collections of image files.
 We decided to create a wrapper around one of these utilities to automate the creation of the required image files and to automatically create the ChordPro directive to insert into your ChordPro viewer.
-It is called PDFForChordPro.
+It is called PDFToGPChordPro.

-We do have to note that PDFForChordPro comes with absolutely no warranties.
+We do have to note that PDFToGPChordPro comes with absolutely no warranties.
 It probably will not delete all your files nor damage anything on your computer but if you manage to mess something up, we cannot provide any support or accept any responsibility.
 Use it solely at your own risk.

 Now you’re ready to start converting your PDF files.

-Steps – Part 3 – Creating your image files from your PDF
+Steps – Part 2 – Creating your image files from your PDF

-- Wait a while
+2. Wait a while!

-- Eventually you’ll see the following message
+3. Eventually you’ll see the following message:

-- Now open the Song Lyrics/Chords.. window
+4. Now open the Song Lyrics/Chords… window in Gig Performer:

-- Click on the Edit tab
+5. Click on the Edit tab:

-Steps – Part 4 – Tweaks
+Steps – Part 3 – Tweaking the results (optional)

 If you look closely at the ChordPro directives that were generated, you’ll notice that before each image directive, there is a songpartname directive, with increasing numbers.
-The songpartname is new in Gig Performer 4 (another reason to upgrade!) and when you are switching from one song part to another, the lyrics view will scroll automatically so you see the sheet music associated with the particular song part.
+The songpartname is new in Gig Performer 4 (another reason to upgrade, see what’s new!) and when you are switching from one song part to another, the lyrics view will scroll automatically so you see the sheet music associated with the particular song part.
 Unless you want to name your song parts 1,2,3… you will want to change the entries for each songpartname directive in the ChordPro text file to match whatever song part names you have used in your song.

 You can of course add or insert other ChordPro directives as needed.

-That’s it.
-While it’s not a perfect solution, it’s a useful helper tool that will expedite your creation of ChordPro files if you are starting from PDFs.
+PDFToGPChordPro is a useful helper tool that will expedite your creation of ChordPro files if you are starting from PDFs.